ProjectMitosisOS/mitosis-core/README.md

 ## Contribution

 Want to contribute to mitosis?
 We have some unfinished designs and implementations.
-Please refer to the document [here](docs/contribution/README.md).
+Please refer to the documents [here](docs/contribution/README.md).

 ## Related Projects